umr-lops/cci-seastate-pum/system.md

-Physically, the CCI production platform is mainly based on the Datarmor platform operated by Ifremer IT department (refer to the facility section in the management proposal), though a few reprocessing tasks were delegated to other platforms ( refer to above table).
+Physically, the CCI production platform is mainly based on the Datarmor platform operated by Ifremer IT department (refer to the facility section in the management proposal), though a few reprocessing tasks were delegated to other platforms (see Table 2.2).
 The current storage capability is about 20 PB and the available capacity largely exceeds the need for CCI products.